AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >[!NOTE]
     >
-    >Note that while subdomain configuration runs, other requests through the Control Panel will be entered into a queue and performed only after the subdomain configuration completes, to prevent any performance issues.
+    >Note that while subdomain configuration runs, other Control Panel requests (except for SSL certificates installation) will be entered into a queue and performed only after the subdomain configuration completes, to prevent any performance issues.

 1. If the checks are successful, the Control Panel will start setting up the subdomain with DNS records, additional URLs, inboxes etc.